Correlation Between Vanguard High-yield and Goldman Sachs

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Goldman Sachs High are ranked lower than 4 (%) of all funds and portfolios of funds over the last 90 days.
+Over the last 90 days Goldman Sachs High has generated negative risk-adjusted returns adding no value to fund investors.
 In spite of fairly strong fundamental indicators, Goldman Sachs is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Vanguard High-yield and Goldman Sachs Volatility Contrast